PokeNavBot/pokenav-documentation/_sources/trainer.md.txt

     </div>
 ```

-### Set Companion Accounts
+### Set Companion Trainers

-You can set how many companion accounts should be added when you join a raid.
-Companion accounts represent accounts participating in the raid which do not have discord accounts, such as family and friends.
+You can set how many companion trainers should be added when you join a raid.
+Companion trainers represent trainers participating in the raid which do not have discord accounts, such as family and friends.

 ```eval_rst
 .. raw:: html